ArcticEcho/DRG-Mods/Gameplay/Gamemodes/Handicaps/README.md

 --Renames *Cave Leech Cluster* to *Cave Leech Clusterfuck* in mission selection
 --Increases hazard bonus
 --May not behave quite right on all mission types (Refinery has been... odd so far)

+**Update v1.1 Changelog:**
+Squashed bug where leeches would block each other's line of sight.
+They will no longer overlap, and will all try to grab you.
+Many apologies for the inconvenience.

 ## Hardended Weakness - v1.0
 **Authors:** mino